Cobordism categories and moduli spaces of odd dimensional manifolds: Cobordism Categories of Manifolds Equipped with Lagrangians

-\begin{Construction} Suppose $n$ even and consider a $2n$-dimensional manifold $M$ equipped with a tangential structure $\theta: B \longrightarrow BO(2n+1)$, with $B$ $n$-connected.
-It follows immediately that $v_n(TM) = 0$ where $v_n$ denotes the $n$-th Wu class.
-For even $n$, the element $v_n(TM)$ is characteristic for the modulo-$2$ intersection pairing by the Wu formula, and thus its vanishing forces this pairing to be even.
+\begin{Construction} Suppose $n$ even and consider a $2n$-dimensional $\theta$-manifold $M$.
+It follows immediately that the $n$th Wu class $v_n(TM)$ vanishes.
+For even $n$, the element $v_n(TM)$ is characteristic for the modulo-$2$ intersection pairing (i.e.\ $\lambda(x,x) \equiv \lambda(\rho_2x,v_n)$ modulo $2$ for all $x \in H_n(M)$) by the Wu formula, and thus $v_n(TM) = 0$ forces this pairing to be even.
 From Remark \ref{remark: refinement on even an symmetric form}, we automatically obtain a quadratic refinement of the intersection form for such manifolds. \end{Construction}